telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-display-text-formatter.md

 # DisplayText Formatter

-With AutoCompleteView provides an option for formatting the visualized text.
-The format of the text could be formatted when AutoCompleteView DisplayMode is Plain or Token:
+RadAutoCompleteView control provides the option to format the visualized text in the input, so you could modify the displayed details of the selected item.
+The format of the text could be defined when AutoCompleteView DisplayMode is Plain or Tokens:

 * **DisplayTextFormatter**(IDisplayTextFormatter): Defines the formatter of the selected item.

 There are two options to define the formatter of the selected item:

-* Set DisplayTextFortammer ptoperty and define the name of the property from the business object which will be displaied after formatting.
+* Set DisplayTextFortammer property and define the name of the property from the business object which will be displaied after formatting.
 * Create a custom class that inherits from IDisplayTextFormatter and implement a custom logic how the selected item could be formatted.

 ## Example

 ### DisplayText Formatter with DisplayMode Plain

-Here is an example how the RadAutoCompleteView DisplayText Formatter works on Plain text:
+Here is an example how the RadAutoCompleteView DisplayText Formatter works on Plain DisplayMode:

 First, create the needed business objects, for example type Client with the following properties: